mkr176/INF_2900_TEAM5/README.md

 These are the only changes that you must do when you are installing MySQL

+When you start MySQL you should run and create a database called:
+   - CREATE DATABASE library

+Then connect to the database.

 When it finish all the instalation and after you install the `requirements.txt` in the terminal you should enter while you are in `library_manager`:
    - python manage.py